tmow12/food-facilities-challenge/README.md

 - Completed a data sanitization before interacting with data
 - Have a more efficient implementation for calculating the closest food vendors
 - Create a better UI, would be nice to use TypeScript instead of JavaScript
-- Made "Status" input field a drop down, because there are only a few options to choose from (ex: approved, pending, requested, suspended, expired) and would create a better user experience
+- Made `Status` input field a drop down, because there are only a few options to choose from (ex: approved, pending, requested, suspended, expired) and would create a better user experience
-- Made it clear in UI that if "Status" is not explicitly set, then the search will by default only return results with "Approved" status
+- Made it clear in UI that if `Status` is not explicitly set, then the search will by default only return results with `Approved` status
 - Write tests for frontend react app

 ### What are the trade-offs you might have made?